Unwrap the festive fun at Bruce’s this December... Discover the Christmas magic!

 During the hustle and bustle of Christmas, it’s easy to get caught up in the whirlwind of tasty treats and indulgent drinks.

-But let’s not fur-get our furry friends’ favourite activity – walkies!
+But let’s not forget our furry friends’ favourite activity – walkies!
 Getting the family together for a nice, brisk Christmas walk will help us all to take a break from the holiday indulgences and enjoy some much needed fresh air!

 Kennels